Policy and Procedure Development and Implementation

 Subpart D. Policy Change

-A Policy change means adoption of a new policy or amendment or repeal of an existing policy.
+A Policy change means the amendment or repeal of an existing policy.

 Subpart E. Procedure Change

-A Procedure change means adoption of a new procedure or amendment or repeal of an existing procedure.
+A Procedure change means the amendment or repeal of an existing procedure.

 Subpart F. Operating Instructions Change